 Marcott, who has 15 years of experience as a law enforcement officer and is a master instructor for TigerLight, says that the course is designed to teach individuals how to deal with the “active threat at the time” rather than any specific threat, such as a shooter.

 “Being prepared is incumbent on all of us,” said Marcott.
 “We have the duty to take care of those within that facility and ourselves, and we have to focus on it, unfortunately.”

 For more information on TigerLight, visit www.tigerlight.net.

 Bubble bubble, toil and — cleaner water?
-Recent water quality concerns at the Channel Islands Harbor have led the county to install underwater aerators in hopes of improving circulation, which will increase dissolved oxygen levels.
+Recent water quality concerns at the Channel Islands Harbor have led the city (not county as previously reported) to pay for and install underwater aerators in hopes of improving circulation, which will increase dissolved oxygen levels.

 On June 18, the city of Oxnard received complaints regarding the odor and appearance of water in the Channel Islands Harbor.
 Callers claimed that the water had a murky brown color and produced a strong smell, but after thorough testing, the waters were deemed safe.